Plugin Components

 Plate UI

-Unless you would prefer to build everything from scratch, we recommend using Plate UI to get started.
+Unless you prefer to build everything from scratch, we recommend using Plate UI to get started.
 Plate UI is a collection of components that you can copy into your app and modify to suit your needs.

 In most respects, the process of adding components to your editor is the same regardless of whether you use Plate UI or build your own components from scratch.
-Read on to find out how.

 Defining Components